eberban/eberban/books/refgram/src/from_scratch/core_to_complete/pairs.md

 # Pairs

 An important building block is the ability to construct more complex objects from simple ones.
-For that we define the concept of a pair, which is an atom that is associated with a left and right component.
-We'll use an axiom to state that there exist an unique atom for every possible pair of left and right components.
+For this reason, we define the concept of a pair, which is an atom that is associated with a left and right component.

+Anything in Eberban is a component.
+We'll use an axiom to state that there exists a unique atom for every possible pair of left and right components.

 <spoiler>